The Final (concert): Synopsis

-There was a pause before a cover of Carly Simon’s "Why" is performed.
-Wham! began their single "Last Christmas".
-Michael got the audience to do the "Wave" and everyone showed the orange side of their programmes.
-It transferred into "Wham!
-Rap".

-After the ballad "A Different Corner" and "Freedom" ended, they disappeared for a short while and came back for "Careless Whisper" and "Young Guns".
+There was a pause before a cover of Carly Simon's "Why" was performed.
+Wham! began their song "Last Christmas".
+Michael got the audience to do the "wave" and everyone showed the orange side of their programmes.
+It transferred into "Wham Rap!
+(Enjoy What You Do)".
+After the ballad "A Different Corner" and "Freedom" ended, they disappeared for a short while and came back for "Careless Whisper" and "Young Guns (Go for It)".
 Michael ran around the stage performing "Wake Me Up Before You Go-Go".

-The band comes back to do the encore, their last song, "I'm Your Man".
+The band came back to do the encore—their last song, "I'm Your Man".
 They were alone on stage.
 Michael took off his black jacket, while Ridgeley was in suede with denim flies.
 Elton John again joined in a pink mohican.
 Simon Le Bon (of Duran Duran) made a surprise entrance on stage.
 Wham! embraced, the moment captured on the large screens.